cstanislawski/lifecycle-controller/README.md

 ### A Note on Permissions (RBAC)

-To dynamically manage any resource type, the controller uses the Kubernetes Discovery API at startup to find all available resources.
-This requires a `ClusterRole` with wildcard (`*`) permissions for `resources` and `apiGroups` for the verbs `get`, `list`, `watch`, `update`, `patch`, and `delete`.
+By default, the controller generates a `ClusterRole` with wildcard (`*`) permissions for `resources` and `apiGroups`.
+This allows it to dynamically discover and manage any resource type.

-While these permissions are broad, the controller's logic provides a critical safety mechanism: it will only ever take action on a resource that is explicitly annotated with one of the `lifecycle.cezary.dev/...` annotations.
-It will never modify or delete any other resource in your cluster.
+When installing via Helm, if you configure the `scope.watchResources` value, the chart will automatically restrict the generated `ClusterRole` to only contain permissions for those specific resources.
+This ensures the controller operates with the Principle of Least Privilege.

+If you are running the binary manually or managing RBAC yourself, you should ensure your `ClusterRole` permissions match the resources you intend to manage.

 ### Installation with Helm